kailash-manasarovar/statement/docs/timeline/2026/may.md

 - It's difficult to assess total insanity objectively.
 - Oh, is he *the* Paco Sendra?
 - Is he handing himself in?
 Is he on the good's side now?
+- See how they got me in quite a spin.
+They do it all the time.
+Better to avoid social media completely if you're someone like me that everyone wants a slice of.

 ## Me and Steve were chatting